Chrissie Watts: Creation and casting

 The creation of a second wife for Den Watts (Leslie Grantham), the show's "most enduring character" and "one of the best-loved villains in soap history", came 15 years after his first wife had departed the screen.
 Angie Watts (Anita Dobson) was an iconic character in British television history, with her troublesome marriage to Den largely anchoring EastEnders extraordinary success when it was launched in the mid-80s.
 In an interview shortly after she first appeared on-screen as Chrissie Watts, Tracy-Ann Oberman noted how coming into the show after Angie was an intimidating prospect and "a big act to follow".

 Casting for the character was hectic, with Oberman describing the process as a "whirlwind" affair.
-The role of the second Mrs Den Watts was highly sought after with Oberman eventually beating out high-profile stars like Patsy Kensit, Cheryl Baker and Joanna Lumley for the part.
+The role of the second Mrs Den Watts was highly sought after, with Oberman eventually beating out high-profile stars such as Patsy Kensit, Cheryl Baker and Joanna Lumley for the part.
 In a 2004 'Star Chat' interview featured in The People, Oberman commented on her casting: "I couldn't have wished for a better part.
 I mean the Watts family are a national institution.
 When I realised I was auditioning for the role of Dirty Den's wife, my jaw just dropped.
 I never thought I'd get it.
 Amazing, swanky actresses, like Joanna Lumley and Patsy Kensit, were all considered, but Leslie Grantham and I had great chemistry from the off and I think he said: 'I want her.'"
 Oberman was on holiday when she received a call saying she had been cast in the role and was required to be on set the next Tuesday.
-All told the audition process had taken just two weeks, with Oberman beginning filming a mere ten days after her initial screen test.
-In fact the schedule was so tight that Oberman was on set and taping scenes before a contract had even been signed.
+All told, the audition process had taken just two weeks, with Oberman beginning filming a mere ten days after her initial screen test.
+In fact, the schedule was so tight that Oberman was on set and taping scenes before a contract had even been signed.

 "I think there is a good chemistry between me and Leslie on-screen."